-- Planning: The highest scoring projects will: aim to address Complete Streets principles; incorporate traffic calming measures; prioritize bike/pedestrian access; and/or be considered a Community Active Transportation Strategy (CATS).
+- Planning: The highest scoring projects will: aim to address Complete Streets principles; incorporate traffic calming measures for the benfit of pedestrians and bicycles; prioritize bike/pedestrian access; and/or be considered a Community Active Transportation Strategy (CATS).
 (Up to 15 points) - EEA Programs: The highest scoring projects will: reach more of the region's residents, including specific underserved or vulnerable populations that lack vehicular access; take place over a longer period of time; complement a capital improvement project; and/or be part of a larger Transportation Demand Management (TDM) effort.
 Lower-scoring projects will be smaller in scope, scale, or duration, and will be independent of any capital improvement projects.
 (Up to 15 points) - Bike Parking: The highest scoring projects will: cover a larger geographic area; complement a capital improvement project; and/or be part of a larger TDM effort.
 Lower-scoring projects will be smaller in scope and scale, and will be independent of any capital improvement projects.
 (Up to 10 points)

-3. METHODOLOGY (PART C, ATTACHMENT H: NON-INFRASTRUCTURE WORK PLAN)
+3. METHODOLOGY (ATTACHMENT G: NON-INFRASTRUCTURE WORK PLAN)